 This page is offered as a brief description of the application process.
 If you have additional questions, please contact your Admissions Counselor.
-If you have not already done so, please visit the view requirements page for important information on the admissions process and to confirm you’re on track to complete all prerequisite courses and admission requirements for the Fall 2015 application cycle.
+If you have not already done so, please visit the view requirements page for important information on the admissions process and to confirm you’re on track to complete all prerequisite courses and admission requirements for the Fall 2018 application cycle.
+We do not accept applications for transfer to the Lebanon, OR campus.

 |All application materials must be received on or before the deadline.
 Application materials received after the deadline are considered late and may not be processed.|